onehilltech/ember-cli-gatekeeper/README.md

 A signed in user can be signed out from any where in the application as long as you have access to the `gatekeeper` service.

+> The `gatekeeper` service is injected into all routes and controllers.

 ```javascript 1.6
 import Controller from '@ember/controller';